Master Bathroom Ideas: Saving Space

 Seize the Light

-This master bath features a stretch of bay windows, serving as a natural wake-up call for bathers during the morning hours.
-If you're room isn't endowed with such a large bank of windows, consider adding oversize mirrors over the vanity to catch and reflect light that will keep the space bright and airy with less artificial light.
+Many master baths feature a stretch of bay windows, serving as a natural wake-up call for bathers during the morning hours.
+If you're room isn't endowed with a large bank of windows, consider adding oversize mirrors above the vanity to catch and reflect light that will keep the space bright and airy.